mikeluz/flock/README.md

 # flock
 flocklit.nyc

-FLOCK -- an online community of writers
+FLOCK -- a community of writers